AndrewBagley/DataScienceCoursera_GettingAndCleaningData_CourseProject/README.md

 - 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #Files
 - Data files in directory: UCI HAR Dataset -directory
 - README.md, this file
 - run_analysis.R , R-program producing requested output
 - CodeBook.md , description of data and transformations done

-- tidy1.txt , processed tidy data from step 4

-- tidy2.txt , aggregated tidy data from step 5
+- sensor_avg_by_activity.txt , aggregated tidy data from step 5

 #Running the program

-Download the dataset and extract into a folder in your working directory named "UCI HAR Dataset"

-Download run_analysis.R and load into R Studio
+Download the dataset and extract into a folder in your working directory named "UCI HAR Dataset" Download run_analysis.R and load into R Studio

 #What the script does
+The script is commented throughout, but here is a summary:

-In the first step run_analysis.R uses cbind and rbind to merge the training and test data sets.
+In the first step run_analysis.R uses cbind and rbind to merge the training and test data sets and label the colum names based on the features file.

-The second step imports readable column names from the features file.
-Columns that have mean or std in them are selected as the maindataset from this point forward.
+The second step extracts the values on the mean and standard deviation for each measurement.

-Third step loads activity data and activity label data.
+The third step loads activity data and activity label data.
 Test and training activity data is merged into own dataset.
-Left join is used to combine activity dataset with labels.
+Join is used to combine activity dataset with labels.
 This activity data is then merged as new columns into main dataset.
-There is no additional renaming of columns, as they are sufficiently well named.

-Fourth step loads subject information and adds that to the main dataset with the same procedure - combining test and training data, and then adding it as a new column.
-First output file gets written out from this dataset.
-Second dataset gets aggregated by using reshape-module and melt - cast -- method.
-In the aggregate subject and activity are used as identity columns.
+The fourth step labels the data set with descriptive names.

-Fifth step is profit.
+The fifth step is creating the tidy dataset.